-List of figures
+List of illustrations

-1. 'And the whole city cheered'.
-The poetics and politics of the miraculous in the early Palaiologan period (Niels Gaul)
+1. 'And the whole city cheered': the poetics and politics of the miraculous in the early Palaiologan period (Niels Gaul)

 2. Art in decline or art in the age of decline?
-Historiography and new approaches to late byzantine painting (Ivana Jevtic)
+Historiography and new approaches to Late Byzantine painting (Ivana Jevtic)

-6. Looking beyond the city walls of Mystras: The transformation of the religious landscape of Laconia (Ludovic Bender)
+6. Looking beyond the city walls of Mystras: the transformation of the religious landscape of Laconia (Ludovic Bender)

-8. Palaiologan art from regional Crete: Artistic decline or social progress?
+8. Palaiologan art from regional Crete: artistic decline or social progress?
 (Angeliki Lymberopoulou)

 10. Who’s that man?
-The perception of Byzantium in fifteenth century Italy (Andrea Mattiello)
+The perception of Byzantium in fifteenth-century Italy (Andrea Mattiello)

-12. Imperial portraits of the grand Komnenoi of Trebizond (1204–1461) (Tatiana Bardashova)
+12. Imperial portraits of the Grand Komnenoi of Trebizond (1204–1461) (Tatiana Bardashova)